betterwebleon/slovenian-list/README.md

 Slovenian List consists mostly of static cosmetic filters and few tracking filters.
 Among others, there are **[100 most popular Slovenian websites](http://www.moss-soz.si/si/rezultati_moss/obdobje/)** included in this list.

 The list is **intended for simple users** with a set-and-forget approach.
-Copy the raw URL to your content-filtering software's custom filter list (see point 2.B below for more info).
+Copy the raw URL to your content-filtering software's custom filter list (see chapter 2.B below for more info).
 If you have any suggestions or issues to report, please do it [here](https://github.com/betterwebleon/slovenian-list/issues) or write an [e-mail](mailto:betterweb.leon@outlook.com).

 ###1.
-Recommended content-filtering software:
+Recommended content-filtering software
 **uBlock Origin**

 Why?
 Because it's efficient, lightweight, simple and free.

 ###2.
-Recommended complementary filter lists:
+Recommended complementary filter lists
 **A) following lists can be turned on by *ticking* them in uBlock Origin [in "3rd-party filters" tab]**
 - uBlock filters
 - uBlock filters – Badware risks